tomkimberlin/Easy-Weather-Widget/README.md

 ## Installation

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
-2. Upload the plugin files to your WordPress installation's `/wp-content/plugins/` directory
+2. Upload the plugin files to your WordPress installation's `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' screen in your WordPress admin panel
+3. Activate the plugin through the 'Plugins' screen in your WordPress admin panel.
-4. Go to 'Appearance' -> 'Widgets' and drag the 'Easy Weather Widget' to your sidebar
+4. Go to 'Appearance' -> 'Widgets' and drag the 'Easy Weather Widget' to your site.
-5. Configure the widget settings as required
+5. Configure the widget settings as required.

 ## Usage